krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

 Event: email_received
 payload: email_details
 callback: ({payload}) => {
-    1. check that email format
+    1. parse the email and extract the contact, name, email, question
         Validation: email should be in decided format and all 4 fields are required
         Error: the system is unable to read the email / missing contact|name|question
-    2. parse the email and extract the contact, name, email, question
-    3. pass all of this details to the function called "create_inquiry" }
+    2. pass all of this details to the function called "create_inquiry" }

 Function: create_inquiry